revbayes/revbayes.github.io/tutorials/quick_tips/index.md

 {% figure fig_tuned %}
 <img src="figures/mcmc_tuned.png"  />
 {% figcaption %}
-Output of `operatorSummary` after tuning the moves for 100,000 generations.
+Output of `operatorSummary` after tuning the moves for $100,000$ generations.
 The moves in this image started with the same size values as {% ref fig_operatorSummary %}.
 We can notice that the value `delta` has is different from when it started and the acceptance rate for each move approaches 0.44 which is the default tuning target
 {% endfigcaption %}
 {% endfigure %}

 {% subsection Creating a Move Scheme %}

 After we've chosen the moves we want, we need to specify how often those moves get called and how they are scheduled.
 First, for any function that creates a move, there is an argument called `weight`.
 Although the specific details vary between which move scheduler is used, the weights correspond to how often the move gets used.

 Given finite resources, we may want to upweight or downweight certain nodes to focus our resources.
 Analyses may contain nuisance parameters, or parameters we aren't particularly interested in estimating; we could downweight these to spend more time ensuring our parameters of interest are well sampled.
 Additionally, we may want to upweight parameters that are complex or difficult to sample, this is often done for moves regarding the tree topology.
 We know that the number tree topologies grow for a given number of taxa, specifically for $n$ taxa there are $(2n-3)!!$ different rooted topologies (**NOTE:** we are using the [double factorial function](https://en.wikipedia.org/wiki/Double_factorial), not the factorial function used twice).
  Since the space of tree topologies grows dramatically with the number of taxa, we may want to upweight moves on the tree topology accordingly.
-In practice we usually set the weight for topology moves to be the number of tips on the tree, though even this is a conservative scaling for the weight relative to the size of tree topology space
+ In practice we usually set the weight for topology moves to be proportional to the number of tips on the tree, though even this is a conservative scaling for the weight relative to the size of tree topology space

 We can set up a move schedule that determines the order of moves with the `moveschedule` argument of the `mcmc` function.
-There are 3 different options for `moveschedule`:
+There are $3$ different options for `moveschedule`:

 - **sequential**: Each MCMC cycle moves get performed in the order that they are entered into the move vector.
 We perform each move a number of times that corresponds to the weight of that move.
-For example, if we specify a weight of 4.35 on a move then that move will be performed 4 times garuanteed and then there is 0.35 probability of the move being performed a 5th time.
+For example, if we specify a weight of $4.35$ on a move then that move will be performed $4$ times garuanteed and then there is $0.35$ probability of the move being performed a $5^{th}$ time.
 After that, the scheduler moves on to the next move in the moves vector
 - **single**: This scheduler only considers one move each MCMC cycle.
 A move gets picked at random based on the weights.
 Moves with higher weights relative to the other moves in the move vector will be picked more often.
 - **random**: This scheduler is similar to the single move scheduler except that multiple moves get picked at random each cycle.
 The number of moves each cycle is the sum of the wieghts for all the moves in the move vector.

 <!--{% section Clade Constraints  | Clade Constraints %} -->

 <!--{% section Checkpointing  | Checkpointing %} -->

+---

 {% section Multiple Independent Runs | Multiple Independent Runs %}